robflop/megumin.love/README.md

 ### Important Information

+#### Using the master branch instead of releases does not guarantee receiving a working version.
+I work on the site on my own pace and don't always update the master branch to a working state (especially when i am working on new features), so if you want a version that works, use the releases.

 If you add to the errorTemplates, you will have to create the actual html pages for these in `src/pages/errorTemplates/` aswell, otherwise this setting will not take effect.

 Don't flip off the `firstRun` setting if it's your first run.
 There will be crashes and no support will be provided.